CatGuyMoment/silly-utils/README.md

 ## Planned features

-1. "!config" command which lets you quickly change settings like your GPT-3 API key
+1. "!config" command which lets you quickly change settings like your GPT-3 API key (see dev branch)
 2. Contextualisation argument which helps GPT-3 understand what to do with the replied message better
 3. Support for end-to-end encrypted messages